raspberrypilearning/pull-switch/en/step_1.md

 ![A rectangle piece of card is covered with aluminium foil.
 The pin end of a jumper wire has been stuck to the top section with sticky tape.
 A further piece of sticky tape has been used to secure the jumper wire in place.](images/pin-sticky-tape-2.jpg)

 **Step 10:** Add glue to one side of the middle piece and stick it to the left rectangle.
 This will create a barrier between the two pieces of foil and allow space for your centre piece to be placed inside.

 ![The middle piece has now been glued onto the left rectangle.](images/glue-left.jpg)

 **Step 11:** Add glue to the other side of the middle piece and stick the foil face of your other rectangle on top.
 Make sure that the two pieces of foil **are not** touching.
 You may need to trim your foil if it is overlapping.

 ![The right piece has now been glued onto the left rectangle, face down.](images/glue-right.jpg)

+Now use your switch with your project!